 Particularly in younger children, constipation can be the cause of bedwetting.
 An enlarged bowel can push against the bladder during the night and cause bedwetting.
 If you think this might be the case with your child, seek medical advice.

-A urine infection can sometimes be the cause of secondary enuresis.
+A urine infection can sometimes be the cause of enuresis.
 A urine infection can be identified if having a wee causes your child pain, or they are passing urine more frequently than usual.
-If you’re concerned about a urine infection, talk to your doctor.
+If you’re concerned about a urine infection, talk to your doctor immediately.